Practicing as a dentist

 Can I apply with my high school grades even if I’m in my undergrad?

 If you haven’t completed your undergraduate degree, you’ll only be eligible to apply to undergraduate dental degrees.
-Only your current university GPA will be considered, not your high school GPA.
-Your high school courses will be assessed to ensure prerequisites are met, e.g., English requirements, math, science, etc.
+Your current university GPA will be considered either alone or in combination with your high school average.
+All academic transcripts must be submitted for evaluation.
+Additionally, your high school courses will be assessed to ensure prerequisites are met, e.g., English requirements, math, science, etc.

 Can I apply to graduate-entry dental degrees without finishing my fourth year of university?

-You are eligible to apply to graduate-entry dental degrees with a completed three-year undergraduate degree.
+You’re eligible to apply to graduate-entry dental degrees with a completed three-year undergraduate degree.
+Given the timelines, you can apply to the graduate programs in your final year of your degree program, provided the degree is completed by the university specified deadlines.
 If you haven’t completed your degree, you may consider applying to an undergraduate dental degree and have your university studies and GPA assessed, along with prerequisite high school subjects.

 Do dental programs have rolling admissions?